avenqo/homeauto2/doc/tibber_pulse.md

 2023-12-25 12:35:30,190 - root - ERROR - Module [websockets.exceptionsConnectionClosedError], Args [(None, None, None)]
 Finally: Client closed.

+This may happen somtimes for any reason.
+Therefore, the tibber python publisher isn't started cirectly but supervised by an extra shell script trying to respawn the script in case of failures.

 ### Too many open connections ....
-The connection is not stable meaning that there are occuring several exceptions during the websocket connection.
-Sometimes, the connection may be reestablished, but it (sooner or later) always leads to a situation like this:
+Sometimes, the connection may be reestablished after occurred exception, but it (sooner or later) always leads to a situation like this:
 ```
 2023-12-25 08:49:54,547 - Rotating Multiplus Control - INFO - Connection was closed.
 Try to reconnecting ...
 2023-12-25 08:50:00,553 - Rotating Multiplus Control - INFO - Tibber->fetch_data()